AIFS students studying abroad in Rome recently had the unique experience to visit Rebibbia Prison.

 “As a criminal justice major, this was not the first time that I have visited a corrections facility.
 Going into the prison I thought I had an idea of what I was going to see.
 Once we were there we learned that the objective of the prison system is to help reform the prisoners.
 Even though they are sent to prison as punishment for a crime, they are treated humanely and with respect.
 They are given opportunities to work and get college degrees.
 The prisoners live very similar to how they do on the outside.
 They wear regular street clothes and are able to move around the prison freely.
 When we were there, it was as if we were visiting their home; and we were welcomed in with open arms.
 We were fed pizza made by the inmate chefs, got life advice (and cookies) from a murderer, and had a drug trafficker play a moving rendition of the Schindler’s List theme on the violin for us.
 This idea of what I thought I was going to see was greatly challenged, as it was nothing like I thought it would be.
-Visiting the prison was one of the most eye-opening and unique experiences I’ve ever had.
-I’m so grateful to Richmond [in Rome] for arranging the visit to the prison for us, it’s something I will never forget.”
+Visiting the prison was one of the most eye-opening and unique experiences I’ve ever had… it’s something I will never forget.”

 — Megan S., California Lutheran University

 View this post on Instagram